 Recently, I had thoughts of ill will toward Richard Sherman, the outspoken Seattle Seahawks cornerback.
-The ranting comments he made about San Francisco 49er wide receiver Michael Crabtree really unsettled me.
-The 49ers are my favorite pro football team.
+The ranting comments he made about San Francisco 49er wide receiver Michael Crabtree after the loss really unsettled me.
+The 49ers are my favorite professional football team.
 When the 49ers lost the conference title game to the Seahawks, I thought to myself that I was going to root for Seattle in the Super Bowl in honor of my allegiance to West Coast teams.

-Gift or no gift for Valentine's Day?
 Advertisers put a lot of pressure on the public to go out purchase gifts in the name of love.
 They do this by playing on the general fear of displeasing one's partner.
 The act of giving a gift is supposed to demonstrate our love.
 If you don't buy something, the consequences will weigh heavily.
-The constant advertisements, and the inquiries from friends and family as to how you plan on demonstrating your love, put a lot of pressure on us all.
+The constant advertisements, and the inquiries from friends and family as to how you plan on demonstrating your love, puts a lot of pressure on us all.

-I recently saw a video on TV about a man that brought flowers home for his girlfriend.
+I recently saw a video on TV about a young man that brought flowers home for his girlfriend.
 Because she was experiencing PMS, she counted the flowers, looked at her boyfriend, and said, "You cheap...
 There are only eight roses here!"
 Although I laughed at the time, later I had to ask myself what message did the heartfelt gift giver hear?
-That coming up short is a close thing to not buying a gift at all?
+That coming up short is the same thing as not buying a gift at all?